Which Diapers Should I Use for the Night?

 Judes – Diapers for Night and Day

-We are an innovative start-up with the goal of creating the simplest cloth diaper in the world.
-With Judes, we have developed a diaper that meets this goal and is even easier to use than disposable diapers.
+We are an innovative start-up with the goal of developing the simplest cloth diaper in the world.
+With Judes, we have developed a diaper that meets all criteria and is even easier to use than disposable diapers.

 Simple & Sustainable: How Judes Work

-Our cloth diapers consist of two parts: an absorbent inner diaper and a waterproof outer cover.
-This system not only holds up incredibly well but is also very easy to change.
-When changing, you open the diaper just like a disposable one.
-The inner diaper goes into the wash, more precisely into the diaper pail, and you hang the outer cover out to air.
-The latter only needs to be washed after multiple uses or if it’s heavily soiled.
+Our cloth diapers consist of two parts: an absorbent inner diaper and a waterproof cover.
+The system not only seals incredibly well but is also very easy to change.
+To do this, you open the diaper just like a disposable diaper.
+The inner diaper goes into the laundry, specifically into the diaper bag, and the cover is hung out to air dry.
+The latter only needs to be washed after several uses or when heavily soiled.

-You can find a guide to the proper washing of cloth diapers here.
+We have also prepared a guide for the proper washing of cloth diapers for you.
 Washing cloth diapers is simple and quickly becomes routine.

-Now you put a fresh inner diaper and an outer cover on your child in succession and close both using the infinitely adjustable Velcro fastening.
-Judes are designed to perfectly conform to your child's body shape.
-Flexible leg cuffs and an additional waistband in the back ensure optimal protection and comfort.
-Because of this combination, Judes are not only more absorbent but also offer better leak protection than disposable diapers.
+Now you put on a fresh inner diaper and cover on your child one after the other and secure both with the infinitely adjustable Velcro.
+Judes are designed to perfectly adapt to your child's body shape.
+Flexible leg cuffs and an additional back cuff provide optimal protection and comfort.
+This combination makes Judes not only more absorbent but also better at sealing than disposable diapers.

-Additionally, we completely abstain from the use of chemicals because the health of baby's skin is our top priority.
-Here we have summarized further health benefits of cloth diapers.
+We also completely avoid the use of chemicals, as the health of the baby's skin is paramount.
+Therefore, we have summarized all the health benefits of cloth diapers in an article.
 Our soft inner diaper is made of 100% organic cotton.
-It provides a pleasant feeling on the skin and stays dry for up to 12 hours.
-Even with the outer cover, we focus on sustainability, as it is made from recycled plastic bottles.
+It ensures a pleasant skin feeling and stays dry for up to 12 hours.
+Even for the cover, we focus on sustainability, as it is made from recycled plastic bottles.

 Safely Through the Night with Judes Diapers

-While our highly absorbent inner diaper quickly and securely absorbs all liquids, the waterproof outer cover ensures optimal protection.
-The material is breathable and thus maintains a healthy diaper climate.
+While our absorbent inner diaper quickly and securely absorbs all liquids, the waterproof cover provides optimal protection.
+The material is breathable and ensures a healthy diaper climate.

-Our diapers are perfectly suited for nighttime.
-For additional protection, you can add one of our Booster inserts into the inner diaper.
-It takes up hardly any space and noticeably increases the absorbency.
+Our diapers are optimal for the night.
+For additional protection, you can add one of our booster inserts into the inner diaper.
+This takes up hardly any space and noticeably increases the absorbency.

-We've designed our diapers to fit 99% of all babies right away.
-You save yourself the long search for the right diaper and get a cloth diaper that combines all possible advantages.
+We have designed our diapers to fit 99% of all babies right away.
+So you save the long search for the right diaper and get a cloth diaper that combines all possible advantages.
 Judes are available in two sizes, which are sufficient for the entire diapering period.

-What tips do you have for nighttime diapering, and which diaper gets you best through the night?
-Feel free to tell us in the comments.
+What tips do you have for nighttime diapering and which diaper gets you through the night best?
+Feel free to share in the comments.